 Introduction

 Circulating cell-free DNA (cfDNA) are small double-stranded DNA fragments(1) found in plasma, urine, and other body fluids(2), originating from cell apoptosis and necrosis(3).
 In many settings, analyses of cfDNA can be regarded as a way to perform a “liquid biopsy”, which have demonstrated the potential not only for cancer diagnosis and prognosis (4, 5), but also for identifying patients with premalignant states, inflammatory conditions or traumas (1).
 Apoptotic and necrotic tumor cells can release cfDNA into the peripheral blood, which can reflect the tumor-related genetic features, including mutations, copy number aberrations and epigenetic changes(4).
 As such, cfDNA represents important biomarkers of oncogenesis.
-However, genome-wide methylation assays require large amounts of input DNA—conventional WGBS require microgram input and reduced respresentation bisulfite sequencing (RRBS) requires 30ng of DNA input which is often approaching the maximum level of the cfDNA in human blood.
+However, genome-wide methylation assays require large amounts of input DNA—conventional WGBS require microgram input and reduced respresentation bisulfite sequencing (RRBS) requires 30ng of DNA input which is often approaching the maximum level of the cfDNA detected (or detectable) in human blood.
 In order to effectively investigate cfDNA, several novel methods have been proposed, such as scRRBS(6) and cfMeDIPseq(7).

-Hepatocellular carcinoma (HCC) is the third leading cause of cancer death.
-Genetic, epigenetic and environmental (HBV and HCV infection) interactions play important roles in hepatocarcinogenesis etiology and HCC progression (8, 9).
-HBV or HCV integration causes genomic instability and abnormal proliferation of hepatocytes which accompany epigenome dysfunction, especially perturbations in DNA methylation (10, 11).
+Hepatocellular carcinoma (HCC) is the third leading cause of cancer-related death worldwide, and is the seventh most common cause in the U.S. Genetic, epigenetic and environmental (e.g. HBV and HCV infection, aflatoxin) interactions play important roles in hepatocarcinogenesis etiology and HCC progression (8, 9).
+HBV integration causes genomic instability and abnormal proliferation of hepatocytes which accompany epigenome dysfunction, especially perturbations in DNA methylation (10, 11).
 Furthermore, abnormal DNA methylation status of other epigenetic regulators such as miRNA (12), lncRNA(13) can play a role in promoting carcinogenesis.
+Cirrhosis from any etiology is a major risk factor for HCC.
 Hepatocarcinogenesis is a complicated and poorly-understood multistep process starting with chronic hepatitis, leading to fibrotic deposition(14), cirrhosis and eventually hepatocellular carcinoma in some patients (10, 15, 16).
 Characterizing the HCC stage and precancerous liver pathophysiologies using changes in DNA methylation promises to be an efficacious application of epigenetic biomarkers for non-invasive diagnosis (17-19).
 A number of studies have focused on cancer diagnosis of cfDNA methylation, such as the potential specific biomarkers (18, 20), pervasive hypo methylation (21) and tissue of origin (22-24).
 Previous attempts using WGBS for cancer diagnosis require deep sequencing (22, 24) which currently limits the wide-scale application in a clinical setting.
 Reducing the sequencing volume, low-pass sequencing and correspondingly low sequencing cost will be important bridge between basic research results and clinical translation.

+Chronic hepatitis B is a major cause of chronic liver disease and HCC worldwide.
+World Health Organization estimated 257 million people in the world are infected with hepatitis B and account for over 80% of virus-associated HCC.
 In this study, we evaluated the performance of low-pass whole genome bisulfite sequencing (WGBS) in cfDNA methylation profiling to identify the lowest sequencing depth for long-range methylation measurement.
 Applying the approach to comparing patients at different stages of liver diseases (hepatitis, cirrhosis and HCC), low-pass WGBS at 5-millilion sequencing reads was able to detect the hypo-methylation profiles of plasma cfDNA from patients with liver diseases.
 Additionally, we demonstrate that the diagnostic performance of low-pass WGBS assessing the methylation status of HBV integration regions substantially exceeded the performance of traditional hypo-methylation biomarkers.

 Results